Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Regularization by time change

 and the same normalization as Algorithm~\ref{algBasis}.
-Note that in this case the sampling density $ q $ relative to the Riemannian measure of $ \hat h $ is nonuniform, but the effects of $ q $ are canceled out as $ \epsilon \to 0 $ via normalization as described in Section~\ref{secDataDrivenBasis}.
+Note that in this case the sampling density $ q = d\mu / d\hat \nu$ (i.e., the density of the measure $ \mu $ from which data are sampled relative to the measure $ \hat \nu $ with respect to which we seek to build an orthonormal basis) is nonuniform, but the effects of $ q $ are removed as $ \epsilon \to 0 $ via normalization as described in Section~\ref{secDataDrivenBasis}.
 Applying Algorithm~\ref{algBasis} with the kernel in~\eqref{eqKVBT}, we obtain an orthonormal basis of $ L^2( M, \hat \nu ) $ from the Laplace-Beltrami eigenfunctions $ \{ \hat \phi_i \} $ associated with $ \hat h $.
 We then construct the associated basis $ \{ \hat \varphi_i \} $ of $ H_1( M, \hat \nu ) $ following~\eqref{eqBasisH1}, and compute approximate eigenvalues and eigenfunctions of $ \hat w $ from the eigenvalue problem for the advection-diffusion operator

 with an analogous algorithm to Algorithm~\ref{algGenerators}.